exochaindev/ice-card/docs/notes.md

-- What happens if I've lost my account?
-How do I notify those people
-   - Polynomial key
-   - Any 3 of the 4 can recover key
-   - Use that contact info to reach them out
 - Reporting that you've lost your key, is just one type of report
    - There's more! e.g.
      - Someone reports you as dead